peterhry/peterhrynkow.com/_posts/2019-07-13-why-frameworks.md

 categories: [javascript]
 ---

 Recently, I was asked why using a framework or library like React, Angular, or Vue.js is better than vanilla JavaScript.
-Here's my take:
+Some folks claim JavaScript frameworks are unnecessary and that platform APIs are all you need to build an application these days.
+Here's why they're wrong:

 ### Frameworks and libraries provide battle-tested solutions to common problems